 When you notify your leasing firm of an accident, make sure you examine your contract thoroughly and only use the repair shop indicated by them unless they do not accept your insurance.
 If that’s the case, tell the leasing company and have them select another one.
 Since they chose the body shop, you may avoid double costs if the leasing firm is unhappy with the repairs.

 Some leasing companies require gap coverage, or you may have obtained it yourself.
-Purchasing gap insurance is often recommended, as it often comes into play when you total a leased car.
+Purchasing gap insurance is often recommended, as it ensures you have sufficient insurance coverage in the event of an accident and often comes into play when you total a leased car.

-If the lease car is totaled, the insurance company may pay out the car’s fair market value to the leasing company.
+If the lease car is totaled, gap insurance covers the vehicle’s fair market value to the leasing company.
 If that value is less than what you owe on the lease, gap coverage pays the difference.
 If you don’t have gap insurance, you may be responsible for paying the difference between what insurance pays and what is owed on the vehicle.

 Options for Paying Costs and Receiving Damages after a Leased Car Collision

 Once you verify your leasing company’s requirements, receiving compensation following a leased car crash is very similar to one involving an owned car.
 You can seek payment for your injuries through:

 New York’s insurance requirements are designed to help you receive funds if you are injured in a collision.
 As a no-fault state, policyholders can be reimbursed for an accident regardless of who is at fault.
 To succeed on an uninsured motorist claim, you must establish the other vehicle is at fault.

 If the at-fault driver has insurance coverage, you can bring a personal injury lawsuit against them.

 If you have been injured in a leased car accident, it is important to speak with an experienced personal injury lawyer as soon as possible.
 They can help you understand your rights and guide you through the process of seeking compensation.